 The Pre K class will be learning baby farm animals this month and we will be learning new vocabulary words related to spring.

 La Clase de Kindergarten

 The kindergarten will be learning vocabulary related to what they see in the spring.
 Veo flores, lluvia, arcoiris, animales bebés, etc. (I see flowers, rain, rainbows, baby animals, etc.).
-We will also move forward learning los animales with Basho & Friends
+We will also move forward learning los animales with Basho & Friends: the animals.

 La Clase de Primer Grado

 This month the first graders will be learning what they see in spring (En la primavera you veo…) We will also be learning the farm animals and say “Mi animal favorito es____?
 (My favorite animal is___?).

 The second grade students continue to review numbers 1-20 with Basho & Friends.
 They will be learning the farm animals using adjectives to describe the animals example: (Es grande, es pequeño)